 A unique approach: the DNP Project

 The emphasis of the DNP program is on broad “systems thinking” in order to facilitate the design and implementation of models of patient care and clinical practice.
-Each DNP cohort will have a unique theme to direct the DNP Project as it relates to their individual practice environments.
-Each student will then use the theme as a foundation for their scholarly DNP Project.
-The project offers students the opportunity to apply advanced empirical and theoretical knowledge to design, implement, evaluate and intervene in the clinical environment based on the evidence.
-The DNP Project begins in the first semester of study and extends throughout the program.
+The DNP project offers students the opportunity to apply advanced empirical and theoretical knowledge to design, implement, evaluate and intervene in the clinical environment based on the evidence.
 It is expected that students will focus on clinical issues and/or organizational systems that promote safe, effective, efficient and accessible care for individuals, groups, or populations.

 The DNP program is designed to ensure that the graduates attain the required advanced knowledge and skills to navigate the complexities of the healthcare system.